rjpcasalino/blog_bt/src/posts/2020-04-30-Using_the_calm_window_manager.md

 There are 35 odd-ish key bindings.
 That's not too bad. cwm's "GROUPS" concept makes it easy to simulate "virtual desktops".
 Groupings can be traversed via arrow keys.

-One can move windows about with key bindings one would find if one were familiar with vim (i.e., h j k l).
+One can move windows about with key bindings one would use if one were familiar with vim (i.e., h j k l).

 Configuration is pleasant and straightforward (*.cwmrc*):